wnchan/tp/docs/UserGuide.md

 - **CS2101**: <a id="glossary-cs2101"></a> Effective Communication for Computing Professionals - An NUS course designed to equip computing professionals with essential communication skills, both in technical and non-technical contexts.
 It covers the creation of clear and comprehensible software documentation and effective communication strategies for diverse audiences.

-- **CS2103T**: Software Engineering - An NUS course focusing on the systematic and rigorous development of software systems.
+- **CS2103T**: <a id="glossary-cs2103t"></a> Software Engineering - An NUS course focusing on the systematic and rigorous development of software systems.
 It covers essential concepts and analytical tools necessary for software engineering.

-- **Case-Insensitive**: Refers to the handling of text where uppercase and lowercase letters are treated as equivalent.
+- **Case-Insensitive**: <a id="glossary-case-insensitive"></a> Refers to the handling of text where uppercase and lowercase letters are treated as equivalent.
 For instance, in a case-insensitive search, searching for "Java" or "java" would yield the same results.

 - **Case-Sensitive**: Opposite of case-insensitive, this refers to situations where uppercase and lowercase letters are treated differently.
 For example, "Java" and "java" would be considered distinct.